wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 * For Invoke Script transactions, canceled the extra fee of 0.004 WAVES for smart assets in payments and script actions.
 * For all types of transactions, the extra fee of 0.004 WAVES for sending a transaction from a smart account or dApp is only required if the complexity of sender's account script or dApp script verifier function exceeds the [sender complexity threshold](/en/ride/limits/).

-Versions 1.3.x are currently available for [Stagenet](/en/blockchain/blockchain-network/) only.

 **Example 1.**

 The minimum fee for a Transfer transaction: